humblemillz/alx-system_engineering-devops/README.md

-My readme for shell variables expansions
+My readme for shell variables expansions and i updated token